ACHultman/achultman-web/README.md

 # My personal webiste

 This is my personal website.
-It was generated using the tools below.
+It was bootstrapped using the tools below.
 Have a look :)

 ## Example app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript